 We gather our community together for a meal.
 We celebrate outdoors in the cool of the evening, with festive lights and the kids wear costumes.
 We are intentional about thanking God for natural resources.
 Everyone brings their favorite homemade dish.
 Together, we celebrate the joy of real food and good friends.

 The Practical Side

 It’s an economic move as much as it is healthy.
 By this time next year, I plan to have a small organic garden flourishing as we begin supplementing our prohibitively expensive organic real food lifestyle with some homegrown fruits and veggies.

 Our celebration takes on a new dimension of earthy goodness as we savor the labor with our friends.
 Whether it’s a savory homemade cranberry sauce or a spinach and apple salad, we highlight our local homegrown foods and make them the focus of our recipes.

 There must be wine and lots of conversation!
 Children will have the opportunity to hear stories from each family – the joys and the struggles that led them to where they are today.
 Our kids will see feasting and celebration and know that life is supposed to encompass even the most robust of occasions.

 In my mind, it’s quite an elaborate setup.
 The setup, the decor, the recipes, the laughter.
 Commemorating the reality of harvest – that time of year when real food is gathered from the earth to provide sustenance and comfort.

 I’m ready to make something magical.
 Who’s with me?

-» Parenting » Real Food Lifestyle vs Halloween
+» Motherhood » Real Food Lifestyle vs Halloween